-no minimum number on the number of people on a ticket, but tickets are limited by the number of positions available on ANUSA.
-This means that each ticket can only contest up to 14 Gen Rep candidates, 2 College Reps for each academic college, 5 NUS delegates, as well as one person running for each exec role and one Undergraduate Member on University Council.
-People running for a role on the SRC can also contest the roles of NUS delegate or Undergraduate Member on University Council.
+You can choose to run on a registered ticket as an individual, a small group or as a 'full ticket'.
+There is no minimum number on the number of people on a ticket, but tickets are limited by the number of positions available on ANUSA.
+This means that each ticket can only contest up to 14 Gen Rep candidates, 4 College Reps for each academic college, 6 NUS delegates, as well as 1 person running for each exec role, 1 Undergraduate Member on University Council and 1

+Postgraduate Member on University Council.
+People running for a role on the SRC can also contest the roles of NUS delegate or Undergraduate Member on University Council or Postgraduate Member on ANU Council.